mattndross/HTML-CSS-Challenges/zoo-css-challenge/README.md

 ## 5) News

-Can the title of this section be centred in the middle of this page?
+Can the title of this section be centred in the middle of this page? **DONE**

-Add another news item with the title with today's date, and the title of ‘Which big cat are you?’
+Add another news item with the title with today's date, and the title of ‘Which big cat are you?’ **DONE**

 ## 6) Learning